Planning a Renovation? Here’s How to Stay Ahead of Supply Chain Surprises

 Contracts That Protect Everyone

-We’ve updated our client agreements to reflect today’s realities, clarifying that delivery dates and item costs may change due to circumstances outside our control, like shipping delays or shifting tariffs.
+We’ve updated our client agreements to reflect today’s realities, clarifying that delivery dates and item costs may change due to circumstances outside our control, such as manufacturing capacity, production timelines, or logistics and transportation constraints.
 These clauses aren’t just legal boilerplate—they’re there to give clients clarity and help avoid conflict if something unexpected happens.

-We do our best to lock in price guarantees from our manufacturers and vendors because we always aim to protect your investment and keep the project moving smoothly.
+We strive to secure price guarantees from our manufacturers and vendors, as we always aim to protect your investment and ensure the project progresses smoothly.

 Here’s what we’re seeing and how it may affect your project planning:

-A custom renovation is still absolutely doable—but may take a few weeks longer and cost a bit more than it did before 2020.
+• A custom renovation is still absolutely doable—but may take a few weeks longer and cost a bit more than it did ten or even six years ago.

-Local is the new luxury.
-Domestic furniture and materials now rival or beat imports in value, especially when factoring in added shipping and tariff costs.
+• Local is the new luxury.
+Domestic furniture and materials can rival or surpass imports in value, especially when factoring in shipping costs and the additional time required for manufacturing and transit.

 Ready to Renovate?

-We’ve helped dozens of North Bay homeowners navigate today’s complex supply chain environment while delivering beautiful, thoughtful, on-time results.
-If you’re planning a renovation in 2025 or early 2026, now is the time to begin planning while the calendar is still on your side.
+We’ve helped dozens of North Bay homeowners navigate today’s supply chain environment, delivering beautiful, thoughtful, and on-time results.
+If you want to renovate, now is the time to begin planning.